DvirFl/ML-ZoomCamp/MidtermProject/README.md

 Manage the service (/predict) and use the model to predict the pizza (sent by POST method and encapsulate with json) price.

 #### Flask test

+1. You need to open 2 command prompts (one for flask and the other for request) and make sure both of them are in the directory all the files are in.

+2. In the first type in the commands: set FLASK_APP=predict.py set FLASK_ENV=development

-1. Run predict.py script
+3. Run predict.py script by typing:
+flask run

 ![Flask_Predict](Screenshots/flask_predict.jpg)

-2. Run request.py script
+4. In the second command prompt window run request.py script by typing: python request.py

 ![Flask_Request](Screenshots/flask_request.jpg)

+#### you might have some warnings.

 ## 6. Dependency and enviroment management
 #### Prepare the Virtual Environment with Anaconda3